The Legend of Tianding: Review on Linux

 Proton

-Last but not least, you may wonder how well the game works on Linux with Proton?
+Last but not least, you may wonder how well the game works in Proton?
 Well, almost perfectly.
 There’s only some weird graphical glitch when you load your saved game.
-A comic book opens with an animation to show you when you were, context-wise – sometimes one of such pictures that appear for just a few seconds anyway is glitchy (distorted texture).
+A comic book opens with an animation to show you when you were, context-wise - sometimes one of such pictures that appear for just a few seconds anyway is glitchy (distorted texture).
 Apart from that little detail, nothing to report.
 The whole game works as expected.
-By the way, the game requires a discrete GPU to run (at least a modest one), but I managed to make Tianding run on my 10-year-old Thinkpad with integrated Intel graphics by using ProtonGE and FSR (720p resolution to 1080p).
+By the way, the game requires a discrete GPU to run (at least a modest one), but I managed to make Tian Ding run on my 10-year-old Thinkpad with integrated Intel graphics by using ProtonGE and FSR (720p resolution to 1080p).
 And I could play the game fine at 30 FPS.
-Not as beautiful and smooth as at 60 FPS, but the fact that it even ran at decent speed on such old hardware was fairly impressive.
+Not as beautiful as 60 FPS, but the fact that it even ran at decent speed on such old hardware was fairly impressive.